SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/workshop-outline.md

 ### **Faciliator feedback**

-## What's one thing we could do differently?
+## How would you have facilitated this differently?

 ![](img/austin.jpg)
 ![](img/steve.jpg)